federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing New.md

 ##### AB_UPDATE_PRETRANSLATE

-queries both the Alberta open government portal API and the Alberta geospatial API, exposes returned attributes and filters data by open, geospatial data and date.
+Queries both the Alberta open government portal API and the Alberta geospatial API, exposes returned attributes and filters data by open, geospatial data and date.
 Tests for revised data and new data records.
 Reads unique ID's from the existing CSW dataset and tests against Alberta API's for obsolete data.
 Deletes records from CSW that are no longer found in Alberta open data.

 ##### AWS_TRANSLATE